TrueEllieDev/BLOURCE-Framework/README.md

 cames out.

 The AP400 Playtesting will come out way later, when the Demo will be half-done.
-Having access to AP400 early also means having access to the Blource Engine.
+Having access to AP400 early also means having access to the Blource Engine source code early.